pollinations/Gnawave/index.md

 ## **Artists and Collaborators** 🎨

-### **Gats**
+### **Gats (Matthias Kanik)**

-*Gats*, a multifaceted artist known for his eclectic blend of psychedelic dance music, takes us on an expansive musical journey with "**Gnawave**".
+*Gats (Matthias Kanik)*, a multifaceted artist known for his eclectic blend of psychedelic dance music, takes us on an expansive musical journey with "**Gnawave**".
 Collaborating with *Khalil Mounji*, they bridge the rich Moroccan Gnawa traditions with the vibrant pulse of Berlin's underground scene.
 This project serves as a tribute to *Maallem Said Benthami Oughassal*, celebrating his legacy through a fusion of sounds that cross cultural and musical boundaries.
 In a gesture of remembrance and support, proceeds from "**Gnawave**" contribute to a fund established for the family of the late master.

 ![gats](/media/gats.jpeg){:width="300px"}